-Career Overview: Anesthesiologists prescribe and administer anesthesia to patients as needed.
+Anesthesiologist Job Description: Anesthesiologists prescribe, administer and oversee anesthesia to patients as needed.

 Become an Anesthesiologist

-An Anesthesiologist is responsible for prescribing and administering anesthesia to patients as needed.
+An Anesthesiologist is a medical doctor who is responsible for prescribing and administering anesthesia to patients as needed.
 Typically, anesthesia is administered before, during or after a surgery or other medical procedure.
-In addition to administering anesthesia, these professionals meet with patients prior to surgeries to monitor their vitals, including the amount of oxygen in their blood, the blood pressure inside the lung vessel, amount of blood the heart is pumping and each breath.
+In addition to administering anesthesia, these specialized Medical Career professionals evaluate patients prior to surgeries and formulate an anesthetic plan to keep them both safe and comfortable during the procedure.

-Throughout a surgery Anesthesiology Specialists will continuously monitor their vital signs and the level and depth of anesthesia, making adjustments as needed.
+Throughout a surgery Anesthesiology Specialists will continuously monitor the patient’s vital signs and the level and depth of anesthesia, making adjustments as needed.
 They are also responsible for recognizing any potentially life-threatening emergencies and timely intervention to ensure the safety of all patients.

 “A career as an Anesthesiologist is both highly demanding and very fulfilling,” Peter Wu, M.D., FASA, CHSE, CPPS, an Anesthesiologist practicing in the Washington D.C.-area, said.
 “Career satisfaction comes from working in a role that has patient safety and comfort as the primary objectives.
 The rewards are many including intellectual stimulation, high earning potential and, perhaps most important, spiritual satisfaction that you are helping others.”